 - Have you assessed your mental health?
 Although more subtle, this is where some people see their main benefit.
 The brain may be healing itself before other body issues are addressed.

 Are you considering a Vitamin A detox?
 I’d love to hear your experience.
-What are your favorite detox diet recipes?

 - Pan-Fried Parsnips